Small wins buoy Ukraine; West says Russians losing momentum

 Associated Press

-KYIV, Ukraine (AP) — Almost three months after Russia shocked the world by invading Ukraine, its military faced a bogged-down war, the prospect of a bigger NATO and a defending country buoyed by its win in a hugely popular pan-European music competition Sunday.
+KYIV, Ukraine (AP) — Almost three months after Russia shocked the world by invading Ukraine, its military faces a bogged-down war, the prospect of a bigger NATO and an opponent buoyed Sunday by wins on and off the battlefield.

-Finland announced it would apply to join NATO, as top diplomats from the Western alliance, including U.S. Secretary of State Antony Blinken, gathered Sunday in Berlin to discuss the war.
-Sweden’s governing party plans to announce its position on seeking NATO membership later Sunday.
+Top diplomats from NATO met in Berlin with the alliance’s chief and declared that the war “is not going as Moscow had planned.”

+“Ukraine can win this war,” NATO Secretary-General Jens Stoltenberg said, adding that the alliance must continue to offer military support to Kyiv.
+He spoke by video link to the meeting as he recovers from a COVID-19 infection.

+On the diplomatic front, both Finland and Sweden took steps bringing them closer to NATO membership despite Russian objections.
+Finland announced Sunday that it was seeking to join NATO, citing how the invasion had changed Europe’s security landscape.
+Several hours later, Sweden’s governing party endorsed the country’s own bid for membership, which could lead to an application in days.

-The two nonaligned Nordic nations becoming part of the alliance would pose an affront to Russian President Vladimir Putin, who has cited NATO’s post-Cold War expansion in Eastern Europe as a threat to Russia.
+If the two nonaligned Nordic nations become part of the alliance, it would represent an affront to Russian President Vladimir Putin, who has cited NATO’s post-Cold War expansion in Eastern Europe as a threat to Russia.
 NATO says it is a purely defensive alliance.

+While Moscow lost ground on the diplomatic front, Russian forces also failed to make territorial gains in eastern Ukraine.

-Ukraine said it was holding off Russian offensives Sunday in the country’s east.
-Western military officials said the campaign Moscow launched there after its forces failed to seize Kyiv, Ukraine’s capital, had slowed to a snail’s pace.
+Ukraine said it held off Russian offensives Sunday in the east, and Western military officials said the campaign Moscow launched there after its forces failed to seize the capital of Kyiv has slowed to a snail’s pace.

-“The brutal invasion (by) Russia is losing momentum,” NATO Deputy Secretary-General Mircea Geoana said.
-“We know that with the bravery of the Ukrainian people and army, and with our help, Ukraine can win this war.”

 Ukraine, meanwhile, celebrated a morale-boosting victory in the Eurovision Song Contest.
-The folk-rap ensemble Kalush Orchestra won the glitzy, televised Eurovision contest with its song “Stefania,” which has become a popular anthem among Ukrainians during the war.
-Votes from home viewers across Europe cemented the victory.
+The folk-rap ensemble Kalush Orchestra won the glitzy pan-European competition with its song “Stefania,” which has become a popular anthem among Ukrainians during the war.

 “Step by step, we are forcing the occupiers to leave the Ukrainian land,” Zelenskyy said.